GKD-stack/DSC180A-Quarter1-Project/README.md

    - file `bone.gwas.txt` in the `results` folder containing the cleaned GWAS data for Bone density and fracture
    - file `megastroke.gwas.txt` in the `results` folder containin the cleaned GWAS data for Mega stroke

+For this section, you could also run these commands from your Command Prompt:

+pip install requirements.txt
+python run.py

 ## Repository Layout

 **data** (contains our data files)